Once you generate an API model, there are many ways to explore it. In this guide, we'll show you how to:

 For even more details, you can show the OpenAPI3 spec for the endpoint by clicking "Show OpenAPI3 Spec".

-Filters—shown on the left—count the number of endpoints with different properties, like the kind of authentication header present (if any), data formats present in the endpoint's requests/responses, response codes, and so on.
+Click the filter button on the right for more advanced filters.
+These filters count the number of endpoints with different properties, like the kind of authentication header present (if any), data formats present in the endpoint's requests/responses, response codes, and so on.
 Use the filters to drill down into your API.
 For example, you can use the "none" authentication filter to see all endpoints that do not use an authentication header.

 Filters and search terms are reflected in the URL, so you will see the same filters and searches if you bookmark or copy and paste the URL.
 Members of your Akita team (see Managing Teams) can access any URLs you send them.

-You can also download an OpenAPI3 spec from your API model using the "Download Spec" button at the top of the screen.
+You can download an OpenAPI3 specification from your API model using the "Download OpenAPI3" link at the top of the filters dropdown.